Department of Undergraduate Theology

 MILD-468 I Cor: Church in Urban Settings 3 Credits

 An exegesis of I Corinthians in the contexts of the life of the apostle Paul and the developing urban church.
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Spring and Summer.